Costs & Financial Aid

 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities outside the University of Washington.
 GFIS representatives host workshops, post funding announcements and meet one on one with students.

-Some employers will cover all or part of the cost of a professional education.
+Employee tuition assistance can cover all or part of the cost of a graduate education.
 Check with your employer to see if such a program is available.